MicrosoftDocs/windows-dev-docs/hub/apps/trace-processing/quickstart.md

 You can use this package in a console app to list the process command lines contained in an ETW trace (.etl file).

-1. Create a new .NET Core Console App.
-In Visual Studio, select File, New, Project..., and choose the Console App (.NET Core) template for C#.
+1. Create a new .NET Console App.
+In Visual Studio, select File, New, Project..., and choose the Console App template for C#.

     Enter a Project name, for example, TraceProcessorQuickstart, and choose Create.